 * Speaking of fees, which firms are raking them in as emerging market companies starting emerging onto the M&A scene?
 [American Lawyer]

 * You’ve got to fight… for your right… to teach legal writing at the University of Iowa.
 At least if you’re a conservative.
-That’s the allegation by an aspiring academic, Teresa Wagner, which hits a courtroom this week.
+That’s the allegation by an aspiring academic, Teresa Wagner, that hits a courtroom this week.
 [Houston Chronicle]

 * Former IMF head Dominique Strauss-Kahn wants to know: is enjoying the occasional orgy such a crime?
 [Gothamist]